albertiaedev/albertiaedev/README.md

 I am a reckless life-long learner with a college degree...

-I'm a Frontend Developer, with a little Backend knowledge aside, and I've developed a special love for UI/UX design thanks to the frequent use of JavaScript in my projects.
+I'm a Fullstack Developer, with a solid knowledge of Frontend & Backend aside, and I've developed a special love for UI/UX design thanks to the frequent use of JavaScript in my projects.

 I am a self-taught developer, with a previous background in healthcare, which has helped develop the discipline needed to face any challenges that come with this new dare I'm diving into!